karthik/dlab-advanced-r/installation.md

 Some advice from one of the participants (Magdalena S.)

 For all that might end trouble shooting a combination of Xcode 5.0 and Mavericks (documented in the following thread: [http://stackoverflow.com/questions/19503995/error-when-with-xcode-5-0-and-rcpp-command-line-tools-are-installed/19505397#19505397](http://stackoverflow.com/questions/19503995/error-when-with-xcode-5-0-and-rcpp-command-line-tools-are-installed/19505397#19505397)), inclusion of `~/.R/Makevars` file with the flags given in Romain's post (#2), should solve the issue.
 (XCode 5.0 does not include `llvm-gcc` anymore).

+PS: If you're still using a version of `R` older than `3.0`, please upgrade to the latest version.